ISAITB/docs-itb-ta/source/exportimport/index.rst

 * It can be ubiquitously applied as it has no prerequisites on how `Docker containers`_ access the host file system.
 * It avoids the need of including the archive password in the installation script.

-The test bed's overall installation is driven through `Docker`_ and specifically `Docker Compose`_.
-Make a copy of the installation script provided in the test bed's `installation guide`_ and adapt it as needed to include additional services you need such as validators.
+The Test Bed's overall installation is driven through `Docker`_ and specifically `Docker Compose`_.
+Make a copy of the installation script provided in the Test Bed's `installation guide`_ and adapt it as needed to include additional services you need such as validators.
 What you need to do in this case is configure the **gitb-ui** service to expect a data archive upon first connection:

 .. code::